 3.3.
-Hybrid structures within DoCO
+Hybrid structures in DoCO

-In this subsection, we introduce those classes of DoCO that bring together both the purely structural elements of a document (i.e., the structural patterns introduced in Section 3.1) and generic rhetorical characterisations (i.e., the rhetorical components recounted in Section 3.2).
-We focus particularly on the structures that usually define the main components of scientific papers30.
+In this subsection, we introduce those classes of DoCO that bring together both the purely structural behaviour (i.e., the structural patterns introduced in Section 3.1) and the generic rhetorical characterisation (i.e., the rhetorical components recounted in Section 3.2).
+We focus particularly on the structures that usually define the main components of scientific papers.